-The holders of the outstanding shares of First Merchants and Union National common stock are entitled to one vote per share on all matters presented for shareholder vote.
-First Merchants shareholders do not have cumulative voting rights in the election of directors.
-Union National shareholders do have cumulative voting rights in the election of directors.
+The holders of the outstanding shares of First Merchants and Randolph County common stock are entitled to one vote per share on all matters presented for shareholder vote.
+Neither First Merchants shareholders nor Randolph County shareholders have cumulative voting rights in the election of directors.

 Indiana law generally requires that mergers, consolidations, sales, leases, exchanges or other dispositions of all or substantially all of the assets of a corporation be approved by a shareholder vote of a majority of votes entitled to be cast at the shareholders meeting, subject to provisions in the corporations' articles of incorporation requiring a higher percentage vote.
 First Merchants' Articles provide that certain business combinations may, under certain circumstances, require approval of more than a majority of the outstanding voting shares of First Merchants common stock.
-Union National's Articles also contain provisions requiring approval of more than a majority of the outstanding voting shares of Union National's common stock in connection with business combinations and similar transactions.
-See "COMPARISON OF COMMON STOCK-Anti-Takeover Provisions."
+Randolph County's Articles do not contain such a provision.
+See "COMPARISON OF COMMON STOCK--Anti-Takeover Provisions."

 Indiana law requires shareholder approval for most amendments to a corporation's articles of incorporation by a majority of a quorum present at a shareholder's meeting (and, in certain cases, a majority of all shares held by any voting group entitled to vote).
-Indiana law permits a corporation in its articles of incorporation to prescribe a higher shareholder vote requirement for certain amendments.
-First Merchants' Articles require a super-majority shareholder vote of seventy-five percent of the outstanding shares of common stock for the amendment of certain significant provisions.
-Union National's Articles require the affirmative vote of not less than two-thirds (2/3) of the shares of common stock outstanding to amend any provisions.
+Indiana law permits a corporation in its articles of incorporation to prescribe a higher shareholder vote requirement for certain amendments, and First Merchants' Articles require a super-majority shareholder vote of seventy-five percent of the outstanding shares of common stock for the amendment of certain significant provisions.
+Randolph County's Articles do not contain such a provision.